 Zero in on the right stock-bond-cash mix based on your investment objective and time horizon, and you should be good to go.
 In these current economic times, as interest rates go up due to the Fed’s monetary policy normalization, bond investing looks a bit risky.
 Bonds issued in the future may come with better rates, making your investment in today’s bond less appealing.

-That said, there’s no denying that bonds’ presence stabilize portfolios, which makes it them an appealing investment option at any time.
+That said, there’s no denying that bonds’ presence stabilized portfolios, which makes them an appealing investment option at any time.